IBM 1620: Memory

-The above was in the Model I. The Model II deployed the IBM 1625 core-storage memory unit, whose memory cycle time was halved by using faster cores, compared to the Model I's (internal or 1623 memory unit): to 10 µs (i.e., the cycle speed was raised to 100 kHz).
+The Model II deployed the IBM 1625 core-storage memory unit, whose memory cycle time was halved by using faster cores, compared to the Model I's (internal or 1623 memory unit): to 10 μs (i.e., the cycle speed was raised to 100 kHz).

 While the five-digit addresses of either model could have addressed 100,000 decimal digits, no machine larger than 60,000 decimal digits was ever marketed.

 Memory access

 Memory was accessed two decimal digits at the same time (even-odd digit pair for numeric data or one alphameric character for text data).
 Each decimal digit was six bits, composed of an odd parity Check bit, a Flag bit, and four BCD bits for the value of the digit in the following format: